clitetailor/react-epic/docs/LiftBehindTheScene.md

 }
 ```

 Huh, what the heck!
-Your eyes are not blur and you are seeing what i'm showing you is another reducer?! 🤔 Does it reminds you of Redux?
+This sounds familiar! 🤔 Does it reminds you of Redux?
 Are you missing something?
 The fact is that all application implementations consist of two things: the app own state and the external actions (or outer event space).
 The fact, it's not remind me of Redux but Haskell State.
 I have had a hard time taking deep investigation into Haskell State and don't understand anything about how it works and why it even exists!
 Then i come up with one diagram that helps me a bit about understading it:

 ```md
                    -> state1